netr0m/az-pim-cli/README.md

   -t, --token string   An access token for the PIM Groups API (required).
 Consult the README for more information.

 Global Flags:
   -c, --config string          config file (default is $HOME/.az-pim-cli.yaml)
       --dry-run                Display the resource that would be activated, without requesting the activation -d, --duration int           Duration in minutes that the role should be activated for (default 480) -n, --name string            The name of the resource to activate -p, --prefix string          The name prefix of the resource to activate (e.g. 'S399').
 Alternative to 'name'.
       --reason string          Reason for the activation (default "config") -r, --role string            Specify the role to activate, if multiple roles are found for a resource (e.g. 'Owner' and 'Contributor')
+  -T, --ticket-number string   Ticket number for the activation
+      --ticket-system string   Ticket system for the activation

 ```